getgnulinux/getgnulinux/README.md

 The source code is licensed under the GNU Affero General Public License Version 3, which you can find in the COPYING file.

-The content of the website and its graphical assets are, except where otherwise [noted](https://www.getgnulinux.org/legal/), licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+The content and translations of the website and its graphical assets are, except where otherwise [noted](https://www.getgnulinux.org/legal/), licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).